 You’ve probably heard good things about it, like its ability to support skin, bones, and muscles.

-Or maybe you’ve caught snippets of positive mentions about collagen here and there and want to piece them all together.
-And that’s where we come in.
+Or maybe you’ve caught snippets here and there and want to piece them all together.
+And that’s where we come in!

-So, before you reach for the next wonder product, we can help you to understand exactly what collagen is and how it benefits your body, prior to deciding whether you need to begin taking it or not.
+So, before you reach for the next wonder product, we can help you to understand exactly what collagen is and how it benefits your body to help you decide if collagen is for you.

 - What collagen is

 - The different types of collagen

 - The link between collagen and cold weather